Lockout forces NHL to cancel first two weeks of season

-(Reuters) - The National Hockey League (NHL) canceled the first two weeks of the 2012-13 regular season on Thursday with no end in sight to the labor dispute with locked-out players.
+(Reuters) - The National Hockey League (NHL) canceled the first two weeks of the 2012-13 regular season on Thursday with still no quick end in sight to the labor dispute with locked-out players.

 The decision impacts 82 games that were scheduled from October 11-24 and marked the first time regular season action has been canceled since a lockout wiped out the entire 2004-05 season.